Student Employment Policy & Procedure Guide

 All student employees are at-will employees.
 Student employment opportunities are to be determined by the workload requirements and availability of funds.
 Student employment practices are to be conducted in compliance with applicable state and federal laws and university policies and procedures.

-The Student Employment Manual is divided into sections.
+The Student Employment Guide is divided into sections.
 To access a specific topic, find the section of interest in the Table of Contents and click on the appropriate link.

-Questions regarding the policies and guidelines cited in this manual or other corrections, changes, or suggestions should be sent via email to the HR Solutions unit in the Office of Human Resources at: firstname.lastname@example.org.
+Questions regarding the policies and guidelines cited in this guide or other corrections, changes, or suggestions should be sent via email to the Student Employment Center at email@example.com

 The University reserves the right to add, amend or revoke any of the contained rules, policies, regulations and instructions, or incorporate additional ones, with or without notice, as determined necessary.